Special, Monthly Events Listed as well as Classes offered at local studios.

 Often there is an even split between seated, floor poses and a few balance standing poses, sometimes more floor work (maybe 60/40 split).

 This class creates deep relaxation while increasing mobility, flexibility and strength - without straining the muscles and joints.
 Often body aches and pain begin to disappear after only a few weeks of practicing.
 All levels are welcome in this calming, laid-back practice.

-If you have a busy mind, stressful life or job and you know you need a way to slow down, this practice is for you - Give your body a chance to rest and heal with Restorative!
+If you have a busy or anxious mind, stressful life or job and you know you need a way to slow down, this practice is for you - Give your body a chance to rest and heal with Restorative!

 Our society and lifestyle has our sympathetic nervous system (aka fight or flight response) activated too often for a healthy mind and body.
 For most people, this is their constant state of being, which can be very damaging to their physiology and well-being (things like weight gain, cancer, heart disease and much more can be associated with overactive sympathetic nervous system).
 Restorative Yoga is a slow pace practice which engages the parasympathetic nervous system (aka rest-and-digest" or "feed and breed response) from the very first pose.
 We all need this so desperately!
 The overall calming effect on the nervous system sets a deeply relaxing tone for the class that comforts your mind and body down to the cellular level, which enhances your body's ability to heal itself, to calm down and problem solve faster during daily stress and be more mindful.